Reading Time: 11 minutes

 Non-Traditional Outsourcing

-Other Digital Work
+Freelance and Digital Gig Work

 • New Microwork Platforms: Platforms offering services such as data annotation, data collection, and app prototyping.
-One example would be Rwazi.
-These platforms provide entry-level digital jobs that are crucial for upskilling the workforce and opening pathways to more advanced digital roles.
+One example would be Rwazi. \

 • Freelancer Support Platforms: Platforms like Power that offer tools and resources for freelancers to improve their skills and marketability, such as training programs, portfolio-building tools, and financial management services.